 The IPC Personal Learning Goals underpin each unit – they represent the attributes that we believe children will find essential in the 21st Century.
 They help children to develop those qualities that will enable them to be at ease with the continually changing context of their lives.

-The IPC units at Hamilton will be structured as below:
+The IPC units at Park House will be structured as below: